informedcitizenry/6502.Net/Docs/CPUSpecificAssembly.md

             jsr [24] $ffd2  // > .c005 22 d2 ff 00
 ```

-## 65xx Long Branch Pseudo Mnemonics
+## 65xx Far Branch Pseudo Mnemonics

-For convenience, long branch instructions are available to the programmer, where the distance is calculated to the offset relative to the current instruction before assembly, and if the branch is too far, an absolute jump is created.
+For convenience, far branch instructions are available to the programmer, where the distance is calculated to the offset relative to the current instruction before assembly, and if the branch is too far, an absolute jump is created.
 The pseudo-mnemonics for these long branches are `jcc`, `jcs`, `jeq`, `jmi`, `jne`, `jpl`, `jvc`, and `jvs`.

 ```
             * = $c000